Counseling Agreement and Informed Consent

 Dear New Client:

-I am a licensed Marriage and Family Therapist, #200949, and a Licensed Professional Counselor supervisor, #61033.
-I received a Doctorate degree in Marriage and Family Therapy from St. Mary’s University in 2007.
+I am a licensed Marriage and Family Therapist- Supervisor, #200949, and a Licensed Professional Counselor- Supervisor, #61033.
+I am Board Certified in Neurofeedback by the Biofeedback Certification International Alliance (BCIA) #E6235 I received a Doctorate degree in Marriage and Family Therapy from St. Mary’s University in 2007.
 I have been providing psychotherapy, neurofeedback, biofeedback, and hypnotherapy to couples, families, adult individuals, and adolescents since 2002.
+I am also the adjunct professor of neurofeedback at St. Mary's University.

 Adults: Everything that we talk about in our sessions will be held confidential and privileged.
 No one will know the content of our counseling sessions unless you tell them or sign a release of information allowing me to disclose specific information.
 Exceptions: I may need to break confidentiality if you are going to hurt yourself (contemplating suicide) or someone else (Homicide, child, dependent or elder abuse).
 In these cases, I am required by law to contact public authorities, processionals or other affected persons.
 These may include your family or friends if your life is threatened or others whose life is being threatened.
 I will act discreetly and wisely on your behalf, should any of these circumstances arise.
 The intent of my actions will always be to serve in your best interest.